ham-zax/hashcats.fun/NATIVE-MINING-PLAN.md

 ## 7. Fast, correct submission

+The selected approach is unattended local signing for the user's Robinhood Wallet on iPhone, after a one-time local import and exact address match.
+Follow [NATIVE-WALLET-WORKFLOW.md](NATIVE-WALLET-WORKFLOW.md) for setup, readiness gates, explicit transaction construction, durable journaling and recovery.
+That document resolves the earlier signer choice; no signer has been implemented yet.

 Prepare the sender, pending transaction nonce, chain ID, destination, payment ceiling and fee policy before searching.
-A native client needs a defined signer: manual wallet confirmation introduces human latency, while unattended signing introduces key custody and spending-policy requirements.
-Start with unsigned transaction construction and simulation; do not put private keys in worker messages, source files or telemetry.
+Start with unsigned transaction construction and simulation.
+Once operational, unlock the signer before arming the miner, without phone prompts on each solution.

 The direct payable `mine` path inspected here does not require an ERC-20 allowance.
 “Pre-approve the chain” is not an on-chain authorization step.